hpcc-systems/STEMChallenge/README.md

 # The 60-Minute STEM Music Challenge
-Your assiognment in this challenge is to answer as many questions below about the sample Million Song Dataset that is provided for you.
+Welcome to the challenge repo!
+Your assignment in this challenge is to answer as many questions below about the sample Million Song Dataset that is provided for you.
 You will use the Enterprise Control Language (ECL) to answer these questions.

 You will be introduced to big data concepts, how to process and analyze data using ECL (Enterprise Control Language).
 This challenge starts with an overview of ECL language and its syntax.
 Then students are given a series of problems ranging from easy to mid-level difficulty to solve.